 The size of your discount is based on the quality and effectiveness of the protective device.
 For example, a local burglar or fire alarm won’t net you as large of a discount as a central station device that alerts your police or fire departments directly.

 Home systems are a prominent cause of accidental fires and water damage, which are two of the most frequently filed homeowners insurance claims.
 If you live in an older house in need of serious upgrades, you’ll likely see a substantial rate reduction once you repair or replace your home’s internal systems.

 Many insurance companies also offer policy credits and discounts if you install smart home devices in your home that help minimize risk.
-Smart locks, water leak detection systems, and gas leak or freezing pipe sensors are all a great investment if your goal is making your home safer and save on homeowners insurance
+Smart locks, water leak detection systems, and gas leak or freezing pipe sensors are all a great investment if your goal is making your home safer and saving on homeowners insurance.

 If you live in an area at risk of severe wind or hail storms, consider investing in impact-resistant windows, storm shutters, or reinforced garage doors that can withstand hurricane-force wind speed.
 Protecting the exterior of your home against inclement weather and fire damage can earn you some pretty massive discounts if you live in a high-risk area.